OpenCAXPlus/OpenCAXPlus/_sources/dev/toolkit.md.txt

 # Add new libraries to the toolkit

-A toolkit library is the external library plus wrapper that follows the interface definition in our Framework.
+A toolkit library is the external library plus wrapper that follows the interface definition in our framework.
 The folder structure of a toolkit library should always look like this:
 - README.md
 - .gitignore